Pagghiu/SaneCppLibraries/Documentation/Libraries/Algorithms.md

 @page library_algorithms Algorithms

-@brief 🟥 Placeholder library templated algorithms will be placed
+@brief 🟥 Placeholder library templated where algorithms will be placed

 [TOC]